yavuzkoroglu/gwplus/README.md

 ## Experiments

-In this part, we discuss how to reproduce the experiments in ...
+In this part, we discuss how to reproduce the experiments.
+Note that we performed these experiments in a MacOS environment.

 ### RQ1.
 Test Lengths

 ```
+for i in "002 003 004 005"; do rm exps/${i}/generated/*; done
 make -e MODE=release
 bash rq1_raw.sh
 bash rq1_raw2.sh